 - Lessen the risk of inventory shrinkage

-How to reduce warehouse errors and increase order accuracy?
+How to reduce picking mistakes and increase order accuracy?

 The first thing to do is identifying the reasons why these inaccuracies happen in the first place:

 “We make mistakes” has no place in business.
 Regardless of your experience and feelings about how much your warehouse is missing, no data means no control.
 Maintain a record of customer complaints and returns until you have good data to base a proper analysis on.
 Errors might happen only on certain items or only when picking on certain areas of the warehouse.